psu-arts-arch-3/art-203/unit-2/lesson-3/assignment-narrative-mockup.md

-For this assignment, students will create a graphic mockup of a single-page website that we will develop in Lesson 4.
+For this assignment, students will create a graphic mockup of a one-page website that we will develop in Lesson 4.

 ### Objectives

 * Use professional imaging software to compose a detailed rendering of a web layout.
 * Plan the arrangement and functionality of various content elements.
 * Consider flexible layout in mobile and desktop contexts.

 ### Mockups